ElSnoMan/python-stg-cert-one/README.md

-# python-stg-cert-one
-Python WebDriver STG Certification: Level 1
+# Python WebDriver STG Certification: Level 1

 ## Overview
 This certification is meant to introduce you to Python and Selenium for testing and automation.